Learning Outcomes

 Key information required on Form LL IN01 includes:

-- Name of the LLP: The proposed name must comply with regulations, typically ending with "Limited Liability Partnership" or "LLP" (or Welsh equivalents).
-Restrictions apply regarding similarity to existing names and the use of sensitive words.
+- Name of the LLP: The proposed name must comply with applicable regulations, typically ending with "Limited Liability Partnership" or "LLP" (or Welsh equivalents for LLPs registered in Wales).
+Restrictions apply regarding similarity to existing names, use of sensitive words or expressions (which may require additional consent), and indications of government association.

 - Designated Members: At least two members must be identified as 'designated members'.
 If not specified, all members are deemed designated members.